bitcoin/bitcoin/CONTRIBUTING.md

 developers" in the sense of privileged people.
 Open source often naturally revolves around a meritocracy where contributors earn trust from the developer community over time.
 Nevertheless, some hierarchy is necessary for practical purposes.
-As such, there are repository "maintainers" who are responsible for merging pull requests, as well as a "lead maintainer" who is responsible for the [release cycle](/doc/release-process.md) as well as overall merging, moderation and appointment of maintainers.
+As such, there are repository maintainers who are responsible for merging pull requests, the [release cycle](/doc/release-process.md), and moderation.

 Getting Started
 ---------------